NobodydeBunny/Cat_Dog_breed_classifire_AI_model/README.md

 # Cat & Dog Breed Classifier AI Model

 This repository contains AI models to classify cat and dog breeds, as well as a model to identify whether an image contains a cat or a dog.
-It includes training and prediction notebooks along with pre-trained models.
+It includes training and prediction notebooks along with the trained models.

 ## Overview